Castle of Braga: Keep

 The principal remnants of the Castle, the keep tower, is located in the centre of the historic city of Braga, encircled by various buildings which were constructed in the spaces of the demolished castle.
 It is situated on the fringes of the building of the Escola Comercial e Industrial Bartolomeu dos Mártires and in proximity to the Church of the Third Order of Saint Francis (Igreja dos Terceiros).

 Of the old castle only the keep tower (Torre de Menagem) remains, consisting of a rectangular footprint and vertical block covered in tile.
-The facades are built in granite masonry that is slightly staggered closer to the ground.
+The façades are built in granite masonry that is slightly staggered closer to the ground.
 The design is trimmed with chamfered merlons, battlements with gargoyles and machicolations to the corners.
 It is four stories, or approximately 30 m in height, with the first floor considerably taller than the remaining: it is about 12 mtall.
 This section is marked by grooves where other buildings abutted the structure, some stones with identifiable inscriptions.

 On the first floor, to the northeast, is an arched door that gives access to the interior.
 A staircase, consisting of two flights, provides egress to the intermediary landing.
-The door is surmounted by a coat-of-arms of the king Denis, which is also repeated in the western facade of the tower.
-There are cracks on the second and third floors towards the southeast facade.
-The roof includes arched windows along each of the facades, with the southeast and northwest twinned.
+The door is surmounted by a coat-of-arms of the king Denis, which is also repeated in the western façade of the tower.
+There are cracks on the second and third floors towards the southeast façade.
+The roof includes arched windows along each of the façades, with the southeast and northwest twinned.

 The interior of the tower is divided into individual spaces on each floor, linked by wooden staircase, with parquet floors and wooden ceilings.